All Episodes

 I believe in vaccination science, but I also believe in freedom too.

-Uh we cannot require people to be vaccinated, like Nancy Pelosi said.
+We cannot require people to be vaccinated like Nancy Pelosi said.

 What do you want people to die?

-Or or Walensky or Fauci, you know, well, I I never see a mandated vaccine in the country.
+Or Walensky or Fauci, you know, I never see a mandated vaccine in the country.

 They just keep changing the goalposts.

-And people at this point, if you want to know where vaccine hesitancy comes from, well, look at Joe Biden and the federal government and the CDC and the NIH, and you could start with all these people that change their minds seemingly uh every single day.
+And people at this point, if you want to know where vaccine hesitancy comes from, well, look at Joe Biden and the federal government and the CDC and the NIH.

-They've had an enormous success with national cases.
+They've had an enormous success with national cases and at the liberty justice system.

-Uh, but anyway, one of them is in 2018, Liberty Justice Center restored the First Amendment rights of more than five million public employees.
+But anyway, one of them is in 2018, Liberty Justice Center restored the First Amendment rights of more than 5 million public employees.

 The union, the decision determined government employees no longer have to pay union dues or fees to government unions that they don't believe in and which take positions in which they disagree.